Al-Qaeda: Osama bin Laden (1988 – May 2011)

-Osama bin Laden served as the emir of al-Qaeda from the organization's founding in 1988 until his assassination by US forces on May 1, 2011.
-Atiyah Abd al-Rahman was alleged to be second in command prior to his death on August 22, 2011.
+Osama bin Laden served as the emir of al-Qaeda from the organization's founding in 1988 until his assassination by US forces on May 2, 2011.
+Atiyah Abd Al-Rahman was alleged to be second in command prior to his death on August 22, 2011.

 Bin Laden was advised by a Shura Council, which consists of senior al-Qaeda members.
 The group was estimated to consist of 20–30 people.

-After May 2011
+Ayman al-Zawahiri (May 2011 – July 2022)

 Ayman al-Zawahiri had been al-Qaeda's deputy emir and assumed the role of emir following bin Laden's death.
-Al-Zawahiri replaced Saif al-Adel, who had served as interim commander.
+Al-Zawahiri replaced Saif Al-Adel, who had served as interim commander.

-On June 5, 2012, Pakistani intelligence officials announced that al-Rahman's alleged successor as second in command, Abu Yahya al-Libi, had been killed in Pakistan.
+On 4 June 2012, Al-Rahman's alleged successor as his second in command, Abu Yahya Al-Libi, was killed in Pakistan.

-Nasir al-Wuhayshi was alleged to have become al-Qaeda's overall second in command and general manager in 2013.
+Nasir Al-Wuhayshi was alleged to have become al-Qaeda's overall second in command and general manager in 2013.
 He was concurrently the leader of al-Qaeda in the Arabian Peninsula (AQAP) until he was killed by a US airstrike in Yemen in June 2015.
-Abu Khayr al-Masri, Wuhayshi's alleged successor as the deputy to Ayman al-Zawahiri, was killed by a US airstrike in Syria in February 2017.
+Abu Khayr Al-Masri, Wuhayshi's alleged successor as the deputy to al-Zawahiri, was killed by a U.S. airstrike in Syria in February 2017.
 Al-Qaeda's next alleged number two leader, Abdullah Ahmed Abdullah, was killed by Israeli agents.
-His pseudonym was Abu Muhammad al-Masri, who was killed in November 2020 in Iran.
-He was involved in the 1998 bombings of the US embassies in Kenya and Tanzania.
+His pseudonym was Abu Muhammad Al-Masri, who was killed in November 2020 in Iran.
+He was involved in the 1998 bombings of the U.S. embassies in Kenya and Tanzania.

 Al-Qaeda's network was built from scratch as a conspiratorial network which drew upon the leadership of a number of regional nodes.
 The organization divided itself into several committees, which include: